room2352/pipenv-dockerfile/README.md

 ## How to use.

-1. Place `builddeps.in` in docker context directory.
+1. Place `build-deps.in` in docker context directory.
+And list build dependencies here.

     ```
     build-base